 Please refer to the Application Checklist to ensure that all documentation has been completed as required.

-Mr. 🗖 Ms. 🗖 Mrs. 🗖 Dr. 🗖

-First name Surname

-Position/Title

-Organization

-Preferred mailing a address: Business Residence

-Address

-City Province Postal Code

-Telephone Email

-Associate E rgonomist erience (includin erience oplication Category: g 1 Mentored year)

-Date AE designation on granted (curre nt AEs who are apply ring for CCPE):

-Date Education Re quirements com plete (all applicants):

-ACE Membership No. (holders of A CE membership only) :

-I am applying to the recognition and for - e Certification of Pr ofessional Ergonomists for

-- Associate Ergonomist (AE) - Canadian Certified Professional Ergonomist (CCPE)

-I undertake, if so recognized, to adhere to the Code of Ethics and the Continuance of Certification of the College, and to pay the annual renewal fee.
+Mr. 🗖 Ms. 🗖 Mrs. \square Dr. 🗖 First name Surname Position/Title Organization Preferred mailing address: Business ☐ Residence Address Postal Code City Province Email Telephone I am applying under the following Application Category: Associate Ergonomist П 4 Years Experience (including 1 Mentored year) 5 Years Experience Date AE designation granted (current AEs who are applying for CCPE): Date Education Requirements complete (all applicants): ACE Membership No. (holders of ACE membership only): I am applying to the Board of the Canadian College for the Certification of Professional Ergonomists for recognition and for the right to describe myself as: Associate Ergonomist (AE) Canadian Certified Professional Ergonomist (CCPE) I undertake, if so recognized, to adhere to the Code of Ethics and the Continuance of Certification of the College, and to pay the annual renewal fee.
 I hereby declare that I have received all permissions necessary to include confidential documents with this application.
 I also declare that all work submitted for documentation of my accomplishments is my own or, when co-authored, that I played a substantive role in the work.

-Signature: Date: ------------ -------
+Date:

-Canadian College for the Certification of Professional Ergonomists PROFESSIONAL ERGONOMISTS Conseil Canadien de Certification des Practiciens en Ergonomie
+THE CERTIFICATION OF Canadian College for the Certification of Professional Ergonomists PROFESSIONAL ERGONOMISTS Canadian College for the Certification of Professional Ergonomists Conseil Canadian de Certification des Practiciens en Ergonomie